-Most companies today rely on digital tools like email, group chats, calendar invites, and notifications to communicate, assign tasks, and keep operations running smoothly.
-In fact, this practice is encouraged as it saves time and allows employees to stay productive by reducing interruptions and distractions in the office space.
+Most companies today rely on digital tools like email, group chats, calendar invites, and notifications to assign tasks and keep operations running smoothly.
+These tools save time and boost productivity by reducing interruptions in the office.

 Pros & cons of working remotely